 Your thyroid gland plays a pivotal role in regulating your metabolism, and a variety of disorders can interrupt its work.
-Family care physician Tanya Pandya, DO and the expert team at Pandya Medical Center provide comprehensive diagnosis and treatment for the full range of thyroid dysfunctions at their locations in Suwanee, Dawsonville, and Cumming, Georgia.
-We also service John Creeks, Alpharetta, and Atlanta, Georgia.
+Family care physician Tanya Pandya, DO and the expert team at Pandya Medical Center provide comprehensive diagnosis and treatment for the full range of thyroid dysfunctions at their locations in Suwanee and Cumming, Georgia.
 If you’re looking for a family physician who specializes in thyroid dysfunction, call Pandya Medical Center -- serving Fulton, Forsyth, and Gwinnett counties -- or book an appointment online today.

 The thyroid is a butterfly-shaped gland that sits at the base of your neck, slightly above your collarbone.
 This gland is part of your endocrine system, which means it secretes hormones that coordinate many activities in your body.